zopefoundation/ZODB/src/ZODB/utils.rst

 Storages assign transaction ids as transactions are committed.
 These are based on UTC time, but must be strictly increasing.
-The newTid function akes this pretty easy.
+The newTid function makes this pretty easy.

 To see this work (in a predictable way), we'll first hack time.time: